 Missouri sees a staggering number of crashes every year.
 According to the Missouri State Highway Patrol, 906 people died on Missouri roads in 2025, down from 955 in 2024 and 991 in 2023.
 While the trend is moving in the right direction, those numbers still represent hundreds of families dealing with sudden loss.

+For a full breakdown of vehicle accidents in Missouri, including causes and statistics, see our dedicated guide.
 Fatal crashes are only part of the picture.
 Tens of thousands of people are injured in Missouri car accidents annually.
 The Missouri Department of Transportation has reported that speeding or driving too fast for conditions contributes to over 40% of fatal crashes in the state.
 Distracted driving, especially cell phone use behind the wheel, is consistently cited as the leading cause of fatal collisions.

 In Springfield and the surrounding communities of Ozark, Nixa, Republic, and Branson, busy highways like I-44, US-65, and Route 60 carry heavy traffic through a mix of urban intersections and rural stretches.
 That combination creates conditions where accidents happen regularly.

-Do You Need a Car Accident Lawyer?
+When Should You Call a Car Accident Lawyer?

 Not every fender bender requires an attorney.
 But if you are dealing with any of the following situations, talking to a lawyer can protect you from costly mistakes: